stormpath/stormpath-passport-express-sample/README.md

 [Stormpath](http://stormpath.com/) is a User Management API that reduces development time for any application with scalable user infrastructure.

 **NOTE**: Passport.js is purely for authentication (i.e. checking that someone's username and password is valid, or getting their identity from a social provider).
-It is not designed for handling user registrations, manage password resets, or implement email verification workflows, etc.  In turn, our Passport integration only automates authentication.
+It is not designed for handling user registrations, manage password resets, or implement email verification workflows, etc.  In turn, our Passport strategy only automates authentication.
 If you need to do more, like password reset, you'll need to also use the [Stormpath Node SDK](https://docs.stormpath.com/nodejs/api/home).

 For a more seamless and automated experience, check out our [express-stormpath](https://docs.stormpath.com/nodejs/express/) library instead of Passport.js.
 It provides a full suite of user management features for your Express-based web application: